Client

 Syzygy Plasmonics

-Syzygy Plasmonics aims to decarbonizing the chemical industry, which is responsible for almost 20 percent of industrial CO2 emissions.
+Syzygy Plasmonics aims to decarbonizing the chemical industry, which is currently responsible for almost 20% of industrial CO₂ emissions.
 Syzygy uses light instead of combustion to drive chemical reactions.
 Their Rigel™ reactor cells channel light into high-efficiency photocatalysts, delivering a lower-carbon and lower-cost solution for chemical producers.

 Some slight spacing and thickness adjustments were made to Syzygy’s existing logo.